littlex2015/bios611-project1/README.md

 Then connect to the machine on port 8787.

-If you are cool and you want to run this on the command line:

-> docker run -v `pwd`:/home/rstudio -e PASSWORD=some_pw -it l6 sudo -H -u rstudio /bin/bash -c "cd ~/; R"

-Or to run Bash:

-> docker run -v `pwd`:/home/rstudio -e PASSWORD=some_pw -it l6 sudo -H -u rstudio /bin/bash -c "cd ~/; /bin/bash"

 ### Makefile
 ***
 The Makefile is an excellent place to look to get a feel for the project.